yang0920colostate/AuAc/README.md

 This package comprises **3** parts:

 1. `Chiu_AuAc.py`:
-   - Purpose: ... (provide more details here)
+   - Provide more details here for the purpose of this code.
    - Available in this Github repository.

 2. `ExampleData_for_Initiation.mat` and `ExampleData_for_Standard.mat`:
-   - Purpose: As shown in the end, these two example data sets will be input to Chiu_AuAc.py for predicting Pau and Pac; one for the initiation model, and the other for the standard model
+   - As shown in the end, these two example data sets will be input to Chiu_AuAc.py for predicting Pau and Pac; one for the initiation model, and the other for the standard model
    - Available in this Github repository.

 3. `pkl.zip`:
-   - Purpose: The zip file contains 4 python pickle files.
+   - The zip file contains 4 python pickle files.
 'Initiation.pkl' and 'Standard.pkl' contain the weights and the biases for the Artificial Neural Network (ANN) for the initiation and standard model, respectively.
 The coefficients for scaling the inputs and outputs data are inlcuded in 'Initiation_Coef.pkl' (for the initiation model) and 'Standard_Coef.pkl' (for the standard model).
    - Used in Chiu_AuAc.py
    - Available in the [Google drive folder](https://drive.google.com/drive/folders/1YQtwRKVPUH_4ptDDk8yXLBmEpVeNT2lY?usp=sharing):